Bounds for twists of $\rm GL(3)$ $L$-functions: The choices of the parameters and

 \subsection{Acknowledgements.}

-The author is most grateful to his advisor, Professor Roman Holowinsky, for all his guidance and support through out the project.
-He wishes to thank Zhi Qi for sharing his notes on Bessel functions and answering a few questions that the author had, and Runlin Zhang for helpful discussions related to the proofs of Lemmas \ref{spacing} and \ref{bound of J}.
-The author also thanks Professor Paul Nelson for a few insightful comments and Alex Beckwith for suggestions which help improve the presentation.
+The author is most grateful to his thesis advisor, Professor Roman Holowinsky, for all his guidance and support through out the project.
+He thanks Zhi Qi and Runlin Zhang for several helpful discussions.
+The author would also like to express his thanks to Professor Paul D. Nelson for a few insightful comments and Alex Beckwith for useful suggestions which help improve the presentation of this article.
+Finally the author is very grateful to the referee for several very helpful comments and suggestions and in particular for suggesting a proof of Lemma \ref{bound of J}.